Diismas19/card_collection/README.md

 ```
 python3 add.py deck.txt
 ```
-this will add the cards to your collection.txt, wich already is in the repositore (empty), if you already have some of the cards, it will just increase the number os the card.
+this will add the cards to your collection.txt, which already is in the repositore (empty), if you already have some of the cards, it will just increase the number os the card.

 If you want to delete some of the cards, you must have a .txt file with the quantity and the cards that you want to take out of your collection, and then type
 ```